Conference: The World of the Newport Ship, 17-18 July 2014

 Session 1: 9.30-11.00: International Shipping of the Severn Sea in the Fifteenth Century

-- Dr Evan Jones (University of Bristol), 'The shipping industry of the Severn Sea'
+- Dr Evan Jones (University of Bristol), 'The shipping market of the Severn Sea'

-- Margaret Condon (University of Bristol), 'The great shipping of the Bristol Channel in the mid-fifteenth century'
+- Margaret Condon (University of Bristol), 'Mirror or mirage: the Newport ship and the shipping of the Severn Sea'

 Session 2: 11.30-13.00: Iberian links, Politics, Shipping and Trade, c.1450-1470